Dodgers’ Bauer suspended 2 seasons over alleged sex assault

-NEW YORK (AP) — Los Angeles Dodgers pitcher Trevor Bauer was suspended Friday for a record two full seasons without pay by Major League Baseball for violating the league’s domestic violence and sexual assault policy, which he denies.
+Los Angeles Dodgers pitcher Trevor Bauer was given an unprecedented two-season suspension without pay Friday by Major League Baseball for violating the league’s domestic violence and sexual assault policy, a charge he denied.
+He vowed to overturn the discipline before an arbitrator.

+The 2020 National League Cy Young Award winner was placed on administrative leave last July 2 under the policy.
+The leave was originally set for seven days, was extended 13 times and was due to expire Friday.

+Baseball Commissioner Rob Manfred announced the discipline, which covers 324 games without pay and if left in place would cost the 31-year-old pitcher just over $60 million from a $102 million, three-year contract that began last year.

 Bauer, who hasn’t played since the allegations surfaced and MLB began investigating, repeatedly has said that everything that happened between the two was consensual.